Timeline of motor vehicle brands: 1885

 Karl Benz's vehicle was the first true automobile, entirely designed as such, rather than simply being a motorized stage coach or horse carriage.
 This is why he was granted his patent, and is regarded as its inventor.
-His wife and sons became the first true motorists, in 1889, when they took the car out for the specific task of paying a family visit.
+His wife, Bertha became the first true motorist, in 1889, when she took their sons out for the specific task of paying a visit to her family.